SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_GQI_Integration.md

 | DS Service Group | - | X |
 | US Service Group | - | X |

 > [!NOTE]
 > When you query data from the EPM connectors, the tables will show as duplicated.
 The first entry will be the source table and the second entry is the view table.
 The first entry is what you should use for queries.

-> [!NOTE]
+> [!IMPORTANT]
-> Be careful when performing multiple GQI operations, especially the Join operation, on the Skyline EPM Platform DOCSIS drivers.
-Due to the large amount of data in EPM, the queries can timeout and take too long to resolve.
+> Be careful when performing multiple GQI operations (especially the Join operation) on the Skyline EPM Platform DOCSIS connectors.
+Because of the large amount of data in EPM, the queries can time out and take too long to resolve.

 ## Cable modem KPIs